 Each submission will be judged by at least two program committee members.
 We will be accepting submissions online via EasyChair.
+Double submissions are allowed, but they should be declared as a footnote on the first page of the paper.
 Technical papers need to follow the provided TTO template which is also available in Overleaf.
-Talk and dataset proposals are welcome to also use this template although this is not necessary.
+Talk proposals are welcome to also use this template although this is not necessary.
 Proposals that do not follow the template should be up to two sides of A4 and use Times New Roman Font 11pt.
 Accepted papers will be published in archival proceedings and the authors will be asked to submit to a special journal issue.
 The details of the journal will be announced within three months of the conference.

-- 1st call for papers: 2nd of April 2019 (International Fact Checking day)
+- 1st call for papers: 2nd April 2019 (International Fact Checking day)